 Technology has a significant impact on employee mental health.
 This is especially true for remote employees.

 Relying on digital tools to collaborate means employees are expected to be online throughout the day.
 Yet, anyone who moved to work from home during the first lockdowns quickly learned the impact endless hours spent in front of screens can have.
 Now employees want to set boundaries on screen time.
 One survey of nearly 4,000 people found that 75% of employees think limiting screen time at work, would help with their mental health.

 Sat in front of a laptop, employees are bombarded with instant messages, emails, video conferences.
 It can be overwhelming.
 In fact, over half of those surveyed said that overuse of collaboration platforms increased their work stress levels.

-Using the Digital Workplace to Improve Employee Wellbeing
+10 Best Practices to Use the Digital Workplace to Improve Employee Wellbeing

 It may seem wild to suggest that the digital workplace can be the answer to better employee wellbeing.
 However, digital wellbeing is all about using technology in the right way.
 Today’s generation of employees will have to rely on technology for their entire professional lives.
 So introducing rules and best practices is a sustainable way to limit any harmful effects.
 The right strategies can go beyond this and enable the digital workplace to contribute to positive mental and digital wellbeing.

 One of the main problems employees face is not being able to ‘switch off’ after a workday.
 Unsurprisingly, nearly a third of workers find it hard to limit the time they spend on work, after hours.
 It’s even worse for remote or hybrid employees, who struggle to press the off button on a computer if their online status is being monitored.

 Even for those who happily close down their laptop at the end of the day, colleagues sending out of hours emails can be distracting.
 39% of respondents to one survey said the technology made it hard to move from work to home life.